Cherezmz/jsonAPI/README.md

 It has CRUD functionality: user may retrieve all the data, search a particular country,  create new one and update a country information.

+The app was deployed to Heroku and is accessible here: https://igorsjsonapi.herokuapp.com/

 ### API RESTful Paths: